Connect with us

 via NostalgiaMania – Wrestling /YouTube

-In order to deflect all of that attention—McMahon who also was tired of all the attention that violent and racy storylines were getting—decided to move the company in a whole other direction…a softer direction if you will.
+In order to deflect all of that attention—McMahon who also was tired of all the attention that violent and racy storylines were getting—decided to move the company in a whole other direction

 So finished were the giant muscles on the men, finished were the women’s mud fights in lingerie, finished were the loose language on the microphone, and finished were the physical pro wrestling matches and hardcore matches as well.